waggle-sensor/summer2022/ZOERNER/dailylogs.md

 - Assisted with TRACER forecasting and attended briefing (verification)
 - Worked with ndimage.label to remove the largest object from the radar images

+#### Tuesday June 28, 2022

+- Assisted with TRACER forecasting and attended briefing (weather forecast)
+- Met with Bhupendra for help using the label function to extract the largest echo

+#### Wedesday June 29, 2022

+- Kayaking day with students and mentors

+#### Thursday June 30, 2022

+- Introduction meeting with AI group
+- Attended TRACER briefing
+- Worked on a script that finds the centroid of a shape based on its image moments.

+#### Friday July 1, 2022

+- Attended TRACER briefing
+- Continued working on image analysis with OpenCV